ofrasergreen/chafed/README.md

 	  githubProject <- UserAgent GET("https://github.com/ofrasergreen/chafe")
 	  treeBrowser <- githubProject $(".tree-browser")
 	  readmePage <- treeBrowser click("README.md")
-	  readmeRawLink <- readmePage $("#raw-url")
-	  readme <- readmeRawLink click
+	  readme <- readmePage click$("#raw-url")
 	} println(readme)

 This uses Scala's for-comprehension to compose a set of actions to:

-1. fetch Chafe's github project page.
+1. Fetch Chafe's github project page.
-1. extract the project tree browser by using a CSS selector to find a tag with the *tree-browser* class.
+1. Extract the project tree browser by using a CSS selector to find a tag with the *tree-browser* class.
-1. click on the link containing the text "README.md".
+1. Click the link containing the text "README.md".
-1. extract the link to the "RAW" content using a CSS selector to find a tag with the *raw-url* ID.
+1. Click the link to the "RAW" content using a CSS selector to find a tag with the *raw-url* ID.
-1. click the link and print its content.
+1. Print its content.

 See [samples](chafe/tree/master/samples) for more examples.